How to Prevent Out of Stock Status

 Transparency Trumps All

-To keep them cracked open, consider adding some sort of wait list for the product, especially if it’s expensive and in truly high-demand.
+To keep them cracked open, consider adding some sort of waitlist for the product, especially if it’s expensive and in truly high demand.
 The site visitor can input their email to be alerted of the product’s availability after a restock.
 They may or may not buy once it occurs, but, hey, at least you got the email of a formerly-interested visitor.

 Marketing Blitz